 It is problematic to compare autism rates over the last three decades, as the diagnostic criteria for autism have changed with each revision of the Diagnostic and Statistical Manual (DSM), which outlines which symptoms meet the criteria for an ASD diagnosis.
 In 1983 the DSM did not recognize PDD-NOS or Asperger’s syndrome, and the criteria for autistic disorder (AD) were more restrictive.
 The previous edition of the DSM, DSM-IV, included autistic disorder, childhood disintegrative disorder, PDD-NOS, and Asperger’s Syndrome.
 Due to inconsistencies in diagnosis and how much we are still learning about autism, the most recent DSM only has one diagnosis, autism spectrum disorder (ASD), which encompasses each of the previous four disorders. — this gives us reason to believe that autism is not really on the rise, it just means we’ve gotten better at identifying the disorder.
 It may have increased some but not as much as people are often led to believe.

 ASDs continue to be almost 5 times more common among boys (1 in 42) than among girls (1 in 189) and they are reported in all racial, ethnic, and socioeconomic groups.

 All of this information was taken from: Autism Science Foundation

 I know this was a lot of science talk and what not.
 Let me know if you need more clarification or help understanding.
-Check out Down Syndrome and Other Developmental Disabilities Resources if you need more resources for a loved one with autism or other disabilities.
+Check out our Resources tab if you need more resources for a loved one with autism or other disabilities.